SifatMd/sifatmd.github.io/_pages/about.md

 </head>

 Hi!
-I'm Dr. Sifat Muhammad Abdullah, Machine Learning Engineer (MLE) at Hewlett Packard Labs.
+I'm Dr. Sifat Muhammad Abdullah, Machine Learning Engineer (MLE) at Hewlett Packard Enterprise Labs.
 I graduated from [Virginia Tech](https://cs.vt.edu/) with a Ph.D. in Computer Science, where I was advised by [Dr. Bimal Viswanath](https://people.cs.vt.edu/vbimal/).
-My research interests center around the robustness, efficiency and security of Machine Learning & LLMs. <!-- Particularly, I focus on analyzing and enhancing the robustness of Multimodal and Large Language models against adversarial attacks, and leveraging multimodal inference-time reasoning to make them safer against real-world threats. --> <!-- I have received my Bachelor's degree in Computer Science from [BUET](https://cse.buet.ac.bd/) in April, 2019. -->
+My research interests center around the robustness, efficiency and security of Machine Learning & LLMs.
+During my Ph.D., I studied the security of Machine Learning, with a focus on improving LLM safety, mitigating toxicity, and strengthening the robustness of Generative AI content detection and protection methods.
+In my current work, I focus on improving the efficiency and optimization of LLMs for real-world applications, particularly in data center settings. <!-- Particularly, I focus on analyzing and enhancing the robustness of Multimodal and Large Language models against adversarial attacks, and leveraging multimodal inference-time reasoning to make them safer against real-world threats. --> <!-- I have received my Bachelor's degree in Computer Science from [BUET](https://cse.buet.ac.bd/) in April, 2019. -->

 Please contact me with any questions at <i><b>sifat.abdullah577@gmail.com</b></i>.